 STAFF AND BOARD

 Brian brings over 15 years of nonprofit management, public policy, and fundraising experience to his role as Executive Director of Friends of Urban Forest.
 Brian joined the organization in 2021 after serving as Executive Director of the San Francisco Bicycle Coalition.
 He is thrilled to lead a talented and passionate team in ensuring that all San Franciscans benefit from a robust urban canopy and neighborhood green space.
-Brian can often be spotted riding to Hawk Hill and he indeed appreciates that our office in Presidio falls on his bike route.
+Brian can often be spotted riding to Hawk Hill and he indeed appreciates that our office in the Presidio falls on his bike route.

 ISA Certified Arborist WE-11781A

-Mike joined Friends of the Urban Forest as an intern in 2015, right after graduating from SF State University with a degree in Environmental Studies.
+Mike joined Friends of the Urban Forest as an intern in 2015, right after graduating from San Francisco State University with a degree in Environmental Studies.
 What brought him to Friends of the Urban Forest was his love for trees.
 What has kept him here since then is the community engagement and participation to get more trees planted.
 Outside his interest in all things related to trees, Mike enjoys skateboarding and camping in the wilderness.

 Board of Directors